froq/froq-beta-archive/README.md

 });
 ```

+## Service Environments

+If you set your local development server like `froq.local`, Froq! will decide that you are on local development environment.
+Otherwise, it always thinks running on production environment.
+Note: this feature is not implemented yet properly/completely, just all exceptions thrown directly if environment is local.

 ## Service Roots (Base URI)

 Roots could be set easily in `pub/index.php`.
 For example, if you want to use a versioning approach in your applications, you can set `$appRoot = '/api/v1'`.
 Then call your URL's like `/api/v1/book/123` but just define your book service as `BookService` normally (so you do not need to create another service such as `ApiService` for all these requests cos `/api/v1` part will be dropped).